Before you begin

 In the left menu, click Metrics explorer.

-and then select Cloud Function > Function > Executions from the suggested metrics and click Apply. -
+in filter by resource or metric name and then select Cloud Run Revision > Logs-based metric > Logging/user/CloudRunFunctionLatency-Logs from the suggested metrics and click Apply.

-Explore other graph options, try a different metric.
-For example, click your current Cloud function - Executions metric to open the dropdown, select Execution times, and change the widget type to Heatmap chart.
+Explore other graph options and try a different metric.
+For example, click your current Cloud Run Revision metric to open the dropdown, select Cloud Run Revision > Request Count, and change the widget type to Stacked area chart.

 Creating charts on the Monitoring Overview window is a great way to track metrics that are important to you.
 In this section, you set up the same charts you created in the previous section, but now they'll be saved into the Monitoring Overview window.